InfoVizW2018/activity-2-olga-xi-sun/Seaspan Ferry Activity 2 Olga-XiSun.md

 ### Attribute type:

-Time is quantitative ordering data, the ordirection is cyclic and sequential
+Time is quantitative ordering data, the ordering direction is cyclic and sequential

 ## Why